XMM-Newton: Observations and discoveries

 The space observatory was used to discover the galaxy cluster XMMXCS 2215-1738, 10 billion light years away from Earth.

 The object SCP 06F6, discovered by the Hubble Space Telescope (HST) in February 2006, was observed by XMM-Newton in early August 2006 and appeared to show an X-ray glow around it two orders of magnitude more luminous than that of supernovae.

 In June 2011, a team from the University of Geneva, Switzerland, reported XMM-Newton seeing a flare that lasted four hours at a peak intensity of 10,000 times the normal rate, from an observation of Supergiant Fast X-ray Transient IGR J18410-0535, where a blue supergiant star shed a plume of matter that was partly ingested by a smaller companion neutron star with accompanying X-ray emissions.

 In February 2013 it was announced that XMM-Newton along with NuSTAR have for the first time measured the spin rate of a supermassive black hole, by observing the black hole at the core of galaxy NGC 1365.
 At the same time, it verified the model that explains the distortion of X-rays emitted from a black hole.

 In February 2014, separate analyses extracted from the spectrum of X-ray emissions observed by XMM-Newton a monochromatic signal around 3.5 keV.
 This signal is coming from different galaxy clusters, and several scenarios of dark matter can justify such a line.
 For example, a 3.5 keV candidate annihilating into 2 photons, or a 7 keV dark matter particle decaying into photon and neutrino.

 In June 2021, one of the largest X-ray surveys using the European Space Agency's XMM-Newton space observatory published initial findings, mapping the growth of 12,000 supermassive black holes at the cores of galaxies and galaxy clusters.

-In November 2025 it was announced that in May 2016 XMM-Newton had observed the first confirmed coronal mass ejection on a star other than the sun using it's low frequency array.
+In November 2025 it was announced that in May 2016 XMM-Newton had observed the first confirmed coronal mass ejection on a star other than the sun using its low frequency array.